-- 1. Check the Manual.
+- Check the Manual.
 It sounds simple but we have taken a lot of care in making a well-written and thorough manual.
 It is full of information that doesn't only pertain to motherboards.
 The CD-ROM included with your board will have the manual as well as drivers.
-If you don't have either one, go to our Program Download area of the website or our FTP server. - 2.
+If you don't have either one, go to our Program Download Area of the Website or FTP server. - 2.
 Download latest BIOS, software or drivers.
-Please go to our Program Download area on our website to check to see if you have the latest BIOS.
+Please go to our Program Download area on our Website to check to see if you have the latest BIOS.
 They are developed over periods of time to fixes bugs or incompatibilities.
-Also please make sure you have the latest drivers from your peripheral card makers! - 3.
-Check the ABIT Technical Terms Guide and FAQ on our website.
+Also please make sure you have the latest drivers from your peripheral cards makers! - 3.
+Check the ABIT Technical Terms Guide and FAQ on our Website.
 We are trying to expand and make the FAQs more helpful and information rich.
 Let us know if you have any suggestions.
 For hot topics, check out our HOT FAQ!